wp-plugins/rss-footer/readme.txt

 * Check out the other [Wordpress plugins](http://yoast.com/wordpress/) by the same author.

 == Changelog ==

+= 0.9.3 =
+* Fixed missing image for Ozh admin menu.
+* Fixed a small issue in backend class, upgrading it to version 0.1.1.

 = 0.9.2 =
 * Fixed a bug in link replacement.